nytud/hunlp-GATE/README.md

 * Magyarlánc Hungarian POS Tagger and Lemmatizer
 * Magyarlánc Hungarian Dependency Parser

-In addition, you will also find the following ready made applications in GATE Developer (in the menu: File -> Ready Made Applications -> Hungarian, or right-click Applications in the GATE Resources tree).
+You will also find the following ready made applications in GATE Developer (to access, in the menu click *File* -> *Ready Made Applications* -> *Hungarian*, or right-click *Applications* in the GATE Resources tree):

 * Magyaránc Morphparse
 * Magyarlánc Depparse

-Source files for all classes are included.
+Source files are included.

 Development of more processing resources and ready made applications is under way.
 For more information, see https://github.com/dlt-rilmta/hunlp-GATE